mininmobile/ntfy.sh.sh/README.md

 ```

 # usage
+to use, run the command `ntfyshsh` (no periods!!) in the terminal, some useful arguments;

 `-h` or `--help` will list *all* possible arguments as well as the location of the configuration file

 `-l` or `--list` lists all of the topics and tasks with their respective ids in the configuration file